Skip to content

 Bitcoin Mining in Canada: The Complete Canadian Miner’s Guide

 Canada is one of the best countries on Earth to mine Bitcoin.
 Abundant hydroelectric power, a cold climate that slashes cooling costs, a stable regulatory environment, and no federal ban on mining make the Great White North a natural fit for both home miners and industrial operations.
-This is the definitive guide to Bitcoin mining in Canada — from electricity rates and regulations to tax obligations, equipment recommendations, and the strategic climate advantage that gives Canadian miners an edge over the rest of the world.
+This is the definitive guide to Bitcoin mining in Canada — from electricity rates and province-by-province breakdowns to regulations, tax obligations, equipment recommendations, and the strategic climate advantage that gives Canadian miners an edge over the rest of the world.

 At D-Central Technologies, we have been building, repairing, hosting, and selling Bitcoin mining hardware since 2016.
 We are Canada’s only full-service Bitcoin mining company — and we wrote this guide because we believe every Canadian should have the knowledge to participate in securing the Bitcoin network.
 We are the North.
 Let’s mine.